Huron County, Ontario

 Huron County is a county of the province of Ontario, Canada.
 It is located on the southeast shore of its namesake, Lake Huron, in the southwest part of the province.
 The county seat is Goderich, also the county's largest community.

-The population reported in the 2021 Census for this predominantly agricultural area with many villages and small towns was 61,366 in a land area of 3,399 square kilometres.
-Of the total population, 7,628 reside in Goderich.
+The population reported in the 2021 Census for this predominantly agricultural area with many villages and small towns was 61,366 in a land area of 3,398 square kilometres.
+Of the total population, 7,881 reside in Goderich.

 History

-The portion of the Huron Tract ceded to the Canada Company was established as the "County of Huron" in 1835, with the exception of certain townships that were transferred to other counties:
+The portion of the Huron Tract ceded to the Canada Company was established as the "County of Huron" in 1835, except certain townships that were transferred to other counties: